Methods of Data Analysis I

 - Quiz questions are drawn from those in the Quiz section that follows each chapter of Telling Stories with Data.
 Some of them are multiple choice, and you should expect to know the mark within a few days of submission.
 Please do them before coming to class.

-- Tutorial questions are drawn from those in the Tutorial section that follows each chapter of Telling Stories with Data.
+- Mini-essay questions are drawn from those in the Tutorial section that follows each chapter of Telling Stories with Data.
 The general expectation (although this differs from week to week) is about two pages of written content.
-You should expect to know the mark within a few days of the tutorial.
+You should expect to know the mark within a few days of submission.

 - If you already have a website, please communicate with me about this early in the term so that I can let you know whether it can be used for the purposes of this submission.

-- 0 - Any typos, major grammatical errors, other table stakes issues for this level.
-Too short.
+- 0 - Any typos, grammatical errors, other table stakes issues for this level.
+Submission is too short.
+Other basic mistakes.

-- 0.25 - Grammatical errors, if relevant: tables/graphs not properly labeled, no references, other aspects that affect credibility.
+- 0.25 - Tables/graphs not properly labeled, no references, other aspects that affect credibility.

-- 0.80 - Interesting paper that is well-structured, coherent, and credible.
+- 0.80 - Interesting submission that is well-structured, coherent, and credible.

 - 1 - As with 0.80, but exceptional in some way.